AmritanshuRaj45/sudoku_backtrack_solver/README.md

-# Sudoku_Backtrack_Solver
+# Sudoku Backtrack Solver

-Welcome to the Sudoku Backtracker Solver project!
-This project provides a web-based interface to solve Sudoku puzzles using a C++ backend.
-The web interface allows users to input a Sudoku grid, solve it, and view the results directly in the browser.
+Welcome to the Sudoku Backtrack Solver project!
+This project provides a modern, interactive web-based Sudoku experience with both a solver and a play mode, powered by a C++ backtracking algorithm and a Node.js backend.

 ## Project Structure

 - **C++ Solver**: A C++ program that solves Sudoku puzzles using a backtracking algorithm.
 - **Node.js Server**: An Express.js server that interfaces with the C++ solver and provides a RESTful API.
-- **Frontend**: A simple HTML/CSS/JavaScript frontend that allows users to input Sudoku puzzles and view solutions.
+- **Frontend**: Modern HTML/CSS/JavaScript interface for both playing Sudoku and solving custom puzzles.

 ## Features

-- **Solve Sudoku**: Submit a Sudoku puzzle to get the solution.
-- **Reset Grid**: Clear the grid and start fresh.
-- **Interactive UI**: A user-friendly grid with input validation and visual feedback.
+- **Play Sudoku**: Play randomly selected Sudoku puzzles at Easy, Medium, or Hard levels.
+- **Level Selection**: Choose your difficulty before starting a new game.
+- **Timer**: Track how long you take to solve each puzzle.
+- **Solution & Verify**: Check your solution or reveal the answer at any time.
+- **Keyboard Navigation**: Use arrow keys to move between cells; only numbers 1-9 are accepted.
+- **Cell Coloring**:
+  - Grey: Prefilled cells
+  - Yellow: Cells filled by you
+  - Green: Cells filled by the computer/solution
+- **Side-by-Side Solution**: Compare your attempt with the correct solution.
+- **Legend**: Visual legend explains cell colors after solving.
+- **Responsive Layout**: Modern, mobile-friendly design.
+- **Landing Page**: The play experience is now the default landing page (`index.html`).
+- **Classic Solver**: Access the original solver interface via the "Sudoku Solver from Scratch" button.

 ## Getting Started